-On February 22, 2002 the Company was named as a defendant in a complaint filed by Pharmastem Therapeutics, Inc. in the United States District Court of Delaware (Wilmington) (the "Court"), Case No. 02-148-GMS, alleging patent infringement of U.S Patents Nos.
+On February 22, 2002 the Company was named as a defendant in a complaint filed by Pharmastem Therapeutics, Inc. ("Pharmastem") in the United States District Court of Delaware (Wilmington) (the "Court"), Case No. 02-148-GMS, alleging patent infringement of U.S Patents Nos.
 5,004,681 ('681 patent') which relates to the collection, processing, and storage of stem cells derived from umbilical cord blood and 5,192,553 ('553 patent') which relates to the therapeutic uses of stem cells derived from umbilical cord blood.
 Pharmastem, a Delaware corporation, named eight companies (three of which are now out of business) involved in cord blood banking.
 The suit sought an injunction against the companies, an unspecified amount of damages or royalties, treble damages and attorney's fees.
 The trial was held in October 2003 and pursuant to a jury verdict entered on October 30, 2003, a judgment was entered against the Company in the amount of \$957,722 for damages relating to royalties resulting from revenues generated from specimens processed and stored from April 11, 2000 through August 31, 2003.
-The Company recognized a liability for the year ended November 30, 2003 in the amount of \$145,000 for estimated damages relating to royalties resulting from revenues generated from specimens processed and stored.
-The Company accrued an additional expense in the amount of \$153,000 for the three months ended February 29, 2004 for revenues generated for specimens processed and stored during the first quarter of fiscal 2004.
+The Company recognized a liability for the year ended November 30, 2003 in the amount of the judgment and an additional expense in the amount of \$145,000 for estimated damages relating to royalties resulting from revenues generated from specimens processed and stored.
+For the three months and six months ended May 31, 2004 the Company accrued an additional expense in the amount of approximately \$169,000 and \$322,000 for revenues generated for specimens processed and stored.

-During fiscal 2004 the Company accrued an additional \$523,000 (which includes the \$153,000 accrued during the three months ended February 29, 2004) for estimated damages relating to royalties resulting from revenues generated from specimens processed and stored during the first, second and third quarters of fiscal 2004 recognizing that it was probable that the damages would continue to accrue at a rate of 6.125% should the judgment remain in effect related to the '681 patent.
+During fiscal 2004 the Company accrued an additional \$523,000 (which includes the \$169,000 and \$322,000 accrued during the three and six months ended May 31, 2004, respectively) for estimated damages relating to royalties resulting from revenues generated from specimens processed and stored during the first, second and third quarters of fiscal 2004 recognizing that it was probable that the damages would continue to accrue at a rate of 6.125% should the judgment remain in effect related to the '681 patent.
 In December 2003, the Company transferred \$957,722 into an escrow account.
 The defendants, including the Company, filed motions for post-trial relief, and execution of the judgment was stayed pending disposition of those motions.
 The plaintiff also filed motions seeking an award of approximately \$2,800,000 for enhanced damages, counsel fees and interest, as well as for a permanent injunction against future infringement.
 The Company did not accrue the \$2,800,000, as the Company felt the likelihood of such an award was remote.

 On September 15, 2004, the Court ruled on the post trial motions.
 The Court vacated its judgment, overturning the jury's verdict for patent infringement and damages previously entered against the Company, and denied Pharmastem's request for an injunction and enhanced damages against the defendants.
-Reversing the jury's verdict, the Court entered a new judgment in favor of the Company and the other defendant blood banks with regard to PharmaStem's '553 patent, holding that the cord blood banks are not, and cannot be, liable for contributory infringement of the patent because they do not sell, or offer for sale, umbilical cord blood.
+Reversing the jury's verdict, the Court entered a new judgment in favor of the Company and the other defendant blood banks with regard to Pharmastem's '553 patent, holding that the cord blood banks are not, and cannot be, liable for contributory infringement of the patent because they do not sell, or offer for sale, umbilical cord blood.
 Rather, the private blood banks provide a service of processing and preservation of cord blood for families.
-With regard to PharmaStem's original patent the '681 patent, the Court granted CRYO-CELL and its co-defendants a new trial on the issues of infringement and damages, finding that the jury's earlier verdict of infringement was "against the great weight of the evidence".
+With regard to Pharmastem's original patent the '681 patent, the Court granted CRYO-CELL and its co-defendants a new trial on the issues of infringement and damages, finding that the jury's earlier verdict of infringement was "against the great weight of the evidence".